Storms moving eastward, leave trail of damage in Deep South

 BIRMINGHAM, Ala.
 (AP) — Storms that left splintered homes and broken trees across Alabama and Mississippi moved into Georgia and Florida on Thursday, rousing residents with early morning warnings as forecasters said the threat of dangerous weather would move up the south Atlantic seaboard.

-About 20,000 homes and business were without power and the weather service said at least two people were hurt when an apparent tornado struck southwest Alabama, destroying a house, but the region appeared to escape the kind of horrific toll many feared after ominous predictions of monster twisters and huge hail.
+The weather service said at least two people were hurt when an apparent tornado struck southwest Alabama, destroying a house.
+Pieces of homes and twisted metal laid amid broken trees in the hardest-hit areas, but no one died and the region appeared to escape the kind of horrific toll many feared after ominous predictions of monster twisters and huge hail.

+“Overall, we have a lot to be grateful for, as it could have been much worse,” Alabama Gov. Kay Ivey said in a statement.

+The National Weather Service office in central Alabama said teams were fanning out Thursday to assess damage in at least 12 counties where tornadoes may have touched down.

 Forecasters issued a string of tornado warnings around the region where Alabama, Georgia and Florida intersect, but there were no immediate reports of major damage.

+The storms were expected to intensify as they move into South Carolina and North Carolina on Thursday afternoon.

-Scattered severe thunderstorms were expected to spread into portions of eastern Georgia, through the Carolinas into extreme southeast Virginia, according to the National Weather Service’s Storm Prediction Center.
-Other isolated severe storms were possible from southern Ohio into the central Appalachians.
+A line of storms stretched from the Gulf of Mexico to West Virginia, and the Storm Prediction Center said other, isolated severe storms were possible from southern Ohio into the central Appalachians.

-“Significant tornadoes, wind damage and large hail will be possible from morning into afternoon,” the Storm Prediction Center said.
+“Significant tornadoes, wind damage and large hail will be possible from morning into afternoon,” the center said.
 “Severe thunderstorms will also be possible from parts of the eastern Gulf Coast into the southern and central Appalachians.”

 The metro Atlanta area was pelted by heavy rain with intense lightning and strong wind gusts of up to 50 mph (80 kph).
 Morehouse College tweeted that it was delaying the opening of its campus until 11 a.m. and that faculty and staff should not arrive until after that time.
 All classes before then were to be held virtually, it said.

 In South Carolina, the severe weather threat led the state Senate president to caution senators to stay home Thursday while urging staff to work remotely for their safety.
-House Speaker Jay Lucas said that chamber would meet less than an hour Thursday to take up routine motions in advance of a budget debate next week — then adjourn.
+House Speaker Jay Lucas kept his promise from the day before to meet less than an hour Thursday so members could beat the severe storms home.

-“If you are in a situation where it is perilous that you come, I’m asking you not to come,” Lucas said.
-“If you can come, give us a quorum and do these few things we need to do, we will be out of here in a hurry.”

 On Wednesday, possible tornadoes in Alabama knocked down trees, toppled power lines and damaged homes.
 Some of the worst problems were in rural Clarke County, where authorities said two people were hurt when a home was destroyed and several others were damaged.